Unit 2 Ferry Wharf

 By the rule of thumb, it’s safe to say that anyone would be excited about increasing their net pay without having to ask their boss for a pay rise or put in overtime!
 More fruits of their labour and less out of pocket…

 If you’re coming up to a time in your career which have you screaming for a change or a shift in your direction of work, The Netherlands should be on your radar (particularly if you’re an indirect tax professional, with cities like Amsterdam and Rotterdam being key European hubs for indirect tax activity).

 What’s so good about The Netherlands?

 About a decade ago, the Dutch implemented what’s known as a ‘30% ruling’.
-In plain words, it’s a tax break for expat workers which was introduced to incentivise skilled foreign professionals to bring their experience to The Netherlands.
+It’s a tax break for expat workers introduced to incentivise skilled foreign professionals to bring their experience to The Netherlands.

-Whilst this lucrative tax advantage has navigated through numerous alterations since 2012, there’s still a massive financial benefit in moving to The Netherlands.
+This lucrative tax advantage has navigated through numerous alterations since 2012.
+However, there’s still a massive financial benefit to moving to The Netherlands.

 The 30% ruling is broken down…

-Effectively, rather than your entire gross salary is subject to income tax, eligible skilled foreign workers will be able to enjoy a 30% tax break.
+Effectively, rather than your entire gross salary being subject to income tax, eligible skilled foreign workers will enjoy a 30% tax break.
 This means only 70% of your gross salary is subject to Dutch income tax.

-But in order to enjoy such tax breaks, you need to be eligible.
+But to enjoy such tax breaks, you need to be eligible.